 When you start your computer, you think you have a control, the mouse and keyboard will move and work as you wish them to.
 However, at the same time a lot of things are happening inside it and the Operating System (OS) is managing all those things.
-In this article, we will try to understand what a software must do to be called an Operating System, its functions, types and how OS in your computer works.
+This post will discuss about what is an Operating System (OS), how it manages Hardware Resources, its functions, types and how it works in your computer.

 Table of Contents

 - 1 What is an Operating System (OS)